kdave/btrfs-progs/Documentation/ch-mount-options.rst

         for more information.

 clear_cache
-        Force clearing and rebuilding of the free space cache if something has gone wrong.
+        Force clearing of the free space cache.

-        For free space cache *v1*, this only clears (and, unless *nospace_cache* is used, rebuilds) the free space cache for block groups that are modified while the filesystem is mounted with that option.
-To actually clear an entire free space cache *v1*, see :command:`btrfs check --clear-space-cache v1`.
+        For free space cache *v1*, this only clears the free space cache for block groups that are modified while the filesystem is mounted with that option.
+        To actually clear the entire free space cache *v1*, see :command:`btrfs check --clear-space-cache v1`.

         For free space cache *v2*, this clears the entire free space cache.
         To do so without requiring to mounting the filesystem, see :command:`btrfs check --clear-space-cache v2`.

+        For both versions, unless *nospace_cache* is used, the cleared parts of the free space cache are also rebuild.

         See also: *space_cache*.